 This form of payment provides a reduced benefit during a member's lifetime.
 Upon the member's death, the same amount or a designated fraction (25%, 50% or 75%) will continue to be paid to a designated beneficiary, if living.

-Retirement Types
+Retirement Types for All Retirees

-Benefit Payment Options
+Benefit Payment Options for All Retirees

 Schedule of Average Benefit Payments